icatproject/icat.manual/tutorials/06InstallingICATServer.md

 source ~/.bashrc
 ```

 There are a lot of parameters for the ICAT Server but we only need to change a few.
 Copy the `run.properties.example` file to `run.properties` and open it in an editor.
 Set the `rootUserNames` parameter to `simple/root` - that is the `root` username configured using the `simple` authentication mechanism.
 Set `authn.list` to `simple` - we are only using the simple authentication plugin in this tutorial.
-Change the `authn.simple.url` to match the hostname we used before and add `authn.simple.friendly = Simple` below it.
+Add `authn.simple.friendly = Simple` below the `authn.simple.url`.
 These tell ICAT where to find the `simple` authentication plugin and what to call it.
-Add a parameter to point to the logback configuration.
 Finally, set the `lucene.directory` parameter to the directory created before: `/home/glassfish/data/lucene`.

 ```INI
 # Real comments in this file are marked with '#' whereas commented out lines
 # are marked with '!'